ArturoDent/find-and-transform/README.md

 	}
 }
 ```

+> Note that the `preserveCase` option is not yet supported.

 > **Defaults**: If you do not specify an argument, its default will be applied.
 So `"matchCase": false` is the same as no `"matchCase"` argument at all.